nhoudelot/demosdebs/linux/demos/s/summertime-by-resistance/debian/summertime-by-resistance.6.md

 summertime-by-resistance [*options*]

 # DESCRIPTION
-Summertime is a demonstration released by Resistance in 2010.
+Summertime is a demonstration released by Resistance in july 2010.
+Ended 3rd at Solskogen 2010

                ReSiStANCE iS bACK wiTH aNOTHER rELEASE fOR yOU